 Stannards Guest Lodge offers both bed and breakfast accommodation and self catering accommodation in Knysna, Garden Route.
 Located in the peaceful suburb of Hunter's Home in Knysna, five minutes away from the lagoon and world-class golf courses, and ten

 Brenton-on-Sea is a friendly and safe neighbourhood, where you will frequently encounter free-roaming bushbuck.
 Although the apartment doesn't have sea views, these can be enjoyed from many viewpoints, including the well-maintained Fisherman's Walk, a pat

-This superb holiday home on Thesen Islands is designed for relaxed, easy indoor/outdoor living with large veranda with uninterrupted view of Knysna lagoon and wetlands.
-The ground floors and all bedrooms have high rafted ceilings, an open plan Lou
+Oniro On Thesen offers self catering accommodation in Knysna, Garden Route.
+Located in Thesen Islands and designed for relaxed, easy indoor/outdoor living with large veranda with uninterrupted view of Knysna lagoon and wetlands.
+The ground floors and all

 The Heads, is the name given to both the cliffs on either side of the the Knysna River Estuary channel where it meets the sea and to the channel itself.
 The word Heads is a shortening of the word Headlands and it is this that describes these two great spits of land that embrace and enclose the body of water that everyone knows as the Knysna Lagoon (although it is, more correctly, an estuary - since the mouth is never closed).

 Although The Heads are magnificent to behold, The Eastern Head has had a lot of development over the years and has cafes etc to visit but it is the Western Head which has been more preserved and is home to the South African Heritage Site, The Featherbed Private Nature Reserve.
 This Head is only accessible by ferry and visitors are ferried across for guided walks on the reserve.